drichardson/dougrichardson.us/site/_posts/2015-12-28-internet_surveillance.markdown

 Now suppose you visit a site and that your computer sends many short messages to the web site and the web site sends many short messages back to your computer.
 If the site is known to be a text or voice chat web site, an eavesdropper could infer you're communicating with someone.
-If the eavesdropper can also

 # DNS Names
 Usually, when you go to a web site, you don't go their using the IP address.
 Rather, you use